tkhq/go-sdk/README.md

 #### Commit Conventions

+Note: these are not strictly enforced yet, but rather offers general guidelines.

 To ensure your changes appear correctly in the changelog, use these commit prefixes:
 - `feat:` for new features
 - `fix:` for bug fixes